jacktasia/dumb-jump/README.md

 Dumb Jump uses `grep` <sup id="a1">[1](#f1)</sup> to find potential definitions of a variable/function (under point) via a set of regular expressions based on the file extension of the current buffer.
 Once there is a list of potential candidates they are run through a set of heuristic methods to find the best candidate to jump to.
 Right now these methods are general and shared among languages but in the future will almost certainly have to be customized to increase accuracy and/or support more languages.

-It **seems** like in most situations for JavaScript, Emacs Lisp, Python, and go it does a good job of finding what you want.
+It *seems* like in most situations for JavaScript, Emacs Lisp, Python, and go it does a good job of finding what you want.
 It can be slow if a project is large, but it can usually be sped up by creating a `.dumbjump` file in your project's root directory with paths that should be excluded (see configuration).

-<b id="f1">1</b> I could see support for ack or ag support instead, but `grep` is pretty much everywhere so I felt it made sense to go first.
+**1.** I could see support for ack or ag support instead, but `grep` is pretty much everywhere so I felt it made sense to go first.
-(#a1)
+<a name="f1"></a>

 ## Why?